“This title sounds insane.” That’s the first thought that went through my head upon rereading it. Relating solo travel to quarantine? Crazy.

 But these emotional states we are experiencing.
-These beautiful moments of realization and connection that are infiltrating our daily lives.
-The things we are blessed with in life, whether there are few or many, that we are seeing in a whole new, more present, more undistracted way…there’s something to be said about taking note of that, and keeping it in mind even when we’re no longer stuck at home.
+These beautiful moments of realization and connection are infiltrating our daily lives.
+We are blessed with things in life, whether there are few or many, that we see in a whole new, more present, more undistracted way.
+There’s something to be said about taking note of that and keeping it in mind even when we’re no longer stuck at home.

-It’s a crazy time to process, but I’ve also never been so strongly reminded of the strength of our connections to other people, and the power we have as a community.
+It’s a crazy time to process, but I’ve also never been so strongly reminded of the strength of our connections to other people.
+The overall power we have as a community.
 I have these same thoughts when I experience the joy of being helped out by a surprising number of strangers on the road while alone, locals and other travelers like, who have no reason to give and assist but do so anyway.

 I can’t wait to travel again.
 There are few things I love more in life.
 But the personal experience I am having in this strange temporary reality is not dissimilar to the inner experience I crave on the road.

 For that reason, I am looking at these days of quarantine as another kind of journey.
-A real traveler will always find ways to explore; if they can’t do it outside in the world, they will go on another kind of sojourn instead.
+A real traveler will always find ways to explore.
+If they can’t do it outside in the world, they will go on another kind of sojourn instead.
 We are in this situation for the long haul.
-My advice: take this time to explore your life and yourself.
+Here’s my advice: take this time to explore your life and yourself.